ndjstn/ndjstn.github.io/README.md

 - [ ] **Overall Working Condition:**
 - [ ] **Recommended Actions: (Repair, Upgrade, etc.)**
 - [ ] **Estimated Value:**

+I also determined that I needed a script to automate the process of checking the hardware.
+I created a simple script on a thumb drive I made using [Ventoy](https://www.ventoy.net/en/index.html) This allowed for me to test machines with all components present.

 ```bash
 #!/bin/bash